vmware-archive/blackbox/README.md

 ```

 Each file can be sent with a different tag.
 Currently the priority and facility
-are hardcoded to `INFO` and `local0`.
+are hardcoded to `INFO` and `user`.
 However, allowing customisation of these
 per source would not be difficult.

 ## installation